 Same words.
 Better story.

-How the story gets built.
+How the story

 I shape stories.